I take a distribution from an IRA without penalty?You are

 higher in the future, a Roth IRA can hedge against higher tax rates down

 the road.
-Unlike a Traditional IRA, distributions from a Roth IRA are tax-free.
+Unlike a Traditional IRA, distributions from a Roth IRA are tax-free if certain requirements are met.

 Can an IRA be rolled over into a qualified retirement plan such as a